 There is a staircase in this room that heads up to the second floor but that you cannot go up.

 Lastly, you can head outside and see the exterior patio area and the guest house.

-All in all, I enjoyed visiting this spot as it had a lot of history I knew nothing about and it was really well preserved.
+I enjoyed visiting this spot as it had a lot of history I knew nothing about, and it was really well preserved.
 If you are heading through the area, then you should add it to your list to visit if it is open.
-Also, be sure to go to Galco’s Old World Grocery and to the Southwest Museum while there.
+Also, be sure to go to Galco’s Old World Grocery and the Southwest Museum while there.